FrancoDominguez/SOEN342-project/README.md

 1. Install maven
 2. run `mvn package`
-3. run `java -jar target/son342project-1.0-SNAPSHOT.jar`
+3. run `java -jar target/lessonbooking-1.0-SNAPSHOT.jar`

+note: if you are on wsl, you can alias `alias runjava='mvn clean package && java -jar target/lessonbooking-1.0-SNAPSHOT.jar'`, then simply run `runjava` to compile and run the entire thing (still from the backend directory).